There are many reasons why your AC system freezes up.

 - Unsecured fittings

 How long your equipment has been working and the area of the leak determine whether you should repair or replace your AC system.

 Dusty evaporator coil—Over time, the evaporator coil becomes dirty and leads to troubles resembling a clogged filter.
 You’ll slowly receive lower airflow until your system freezes or stops cooling.
 You’ll need to contact McElroy Service Experts to take care of the malfunction.

 Defective blower motor or relay—A blower motor working at an inaccurate speed or not working at all can lead to freezing.
 It could also be intermittent, starting at maximum speed and slowing down after it heats up.
 Or a relay can make it start one time and not the next.
 In either case, you will need to contact McElroy Service Experts to fix the trouble.

-Booking annual AC maintenance or heat pump maintenance can help you bypass this issue.
+Booking annual AC maintenance can help you bypass this issue.
 Our professionals will meticulously check and clean your equipment, which frequently allows us to locate small troubles before they turn into major troubles.